-Windows 10 ships with PowerShell v 5.
-It is a command-line shell and scripting language, built on the .NET Framework, designed for system administration, IT professionals and developers.
+PowerShell is a command-line shell and scripting language, built on the .NET Framework, designed for system administration, IT professionals, and developers.

 How to open an elevated PowerShell prompt

 To open an elevated PowerShell prompt, in the taskbar search, type powershell.

 Now see the result Windows PowerShell which appears on the top.
 Right-click on it and select Run as Administrator.

 The UAC prompt will ask you for your consent.
 Click yes, and the prompt will open.

 An elevated PowerShell prompt will display Administrator: Windows PowerShell on the top in the prompt’s border.

 This post will show you how to always run PowerShell as Administrator.